 - Ensuring parity when it comes to promotions or career opportunities.

-- Maintaining a creative, dynamic brand culture.
+- Maintaining a creative, dynamic and inclusive culture.

 Despite these challenges, from our experience, there’s good news for many companies.
 HR-led innovation over the last 12 months has prioritised a people-first approach to organisational culture, emphasising the core priority of empowering and enabling employees to perform at their best.